Chickalo2000/CoffeeShoppee/README.md

 - Show user navigation from home page to recipe viewing:
   1. User lands on home page with interactive globe.;
   2. User clicks on a coffee bean icon over a country.;
-  3. A modal or new page displays recipes from that country, including YouTube video links.;
+  3. A modal or new page displays recipe youtube video from that country, including YouTube video links.;
   4. User selects a specific recipe to view details.;

 #### **5. Soliciting Mentor Feedback**